karimarous/Getting_started_with_Terraform_and_AWS/README.md

 In this repo you will find 22 labs that will help get confidence when your using terraform

-Each lab has it's own Readme.md to help execute the lab correctly
+Each lab has it's own Readme.md to help you execute the lab correctly

 Enjoy :)